 Set in the very heart of Singapore, Gardens by the Bay is a stunning nature park spanning 101 hectares and sits alongside three of Singapore’s waterfront gardens, so as you can imagine it’s quite the attraction on its own.
 Nonetheless, it adds something even more special to host the festive wonderland with the ability to skate under the stars and soak up the atmosphere or visit the festive markets for some seasonal treats.
 Furthermore, the Lion City’s Wonderland is slightly more child oriented with a focus on children’s small carnival rides and the 300sq. metre arctic themed Santa’s grotto where you can have a memorable photo opportunity with the man himself.

-Indeed, though both are slightly different in their elements of Winter Wonderland, both make for a great day or evening out with some truly awe-inspiring sights, rides, seasonal food and festive cheer.
+Indeed, London Vs Singapore are slightly different in their elements of winter Wonderland, both make for a great day or evening out with some truly awe-inspiring sights, rides, seasonal food and festive cheer.